-12. Employee Benefit Plans
+13. Employee Benefit Plans

 The Company has a profit sharing and thrift employee benefit plan in effect for all eligible employees.
 Company contributions under this defined contribution plan are based upon a percentage of income with limitations as defined by the plan.
-Contributions for the years ended December 31, 2014, 2013 and 2012 amounted to \$6.9 million, \$4.9 million, and \$5.9 million, respectively.
+Contributions for the years ended December 31, 2015, 2014 and 2013 amounted to \$3.4 million, \$6.9 million, and \$4.9 million, respectively.
 The Company also has an employee benefit plan in effect for certain non-union hourly employees.
 Company contributions under this defined contribution plan are based upon a percentage of income with limitations as defined by the plan.
-Contributions for the years ended December 31, 2014, 2013 and 2012 amounted to \$0.6 million, \$0.6 million and \$0.6 million, respectively.
+Contributions for the years ended December 31, 2015, 2014 and 2013 amounted to \$0.7 million, \$0.6 million and \$0.6 million, respectively.

-The Company contributes to a number of multiemployer defined benefit pension plans under the terms of collective-bargaining agreements that cover its union-represented employees.
-A defined benefit pension plan promises an employee a specified monthly benefit on retirement that is predetermined by a formula based on the employee's earnings history, tenure of service, age or other data, rather than depending on investment returns.
-The Company's employees that are covered under the multiemployer defined benefit plans are represented by over 100 local unions.
-The related collective bargaining agreements between those organizations and the Company expire at different times between 2015 and 2017.
+The Company contributes to a number of multiemployer defined benefit pension plans under the terms of collective-bargaining agreements that cover its union-represented employees, who are represented by over 100 local unions.
+The related collective-bargaining agreements between those organizations and the Company, which specify the rate at which the Company must contribute to the multi-employer defined pension plan, expire at different times between 2016 and 2018.

-The risks of participating in these multiemployer defined benefit plans are different from single-employer plans in the following aspects:
+The risks of participating in these multiemployer defined benefit pension plans are different from single-employer plans in the following aspects: